banana190/RFID_encryption/ESP32_RFID/ESP32_RFID/README.md

 BLOCK3 (BLOCK3) Variable Block 3
 = 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 R/W

-Once you make sure the block you want to use, prepare the HMAC key: HMAC.bin
+Once you make sure the block you want to use, prepare the HMAC key: hmac_key.bin which is 32 bytes.

 # **WARNING: This is irreparable**
 Burn your key with:
-espefuse.py --port <your_esp_device_COM> burn_key <BLOCK1/2/3> HMAC.bin
+espefuse.py --port <your_esp_device_COM> burn_key <BLOCK1/2/3> hmac_key.bin

 e.g.
-espefuse.py --port COM5 burn_key BLOCK3 HMAC.bin
+espefuse.py --port COM5 burn_key BLOCK3 hmac_key.bin